OWASP/Docker-Security/D01 - Secure User Mapping.md

 ## How Do I prevent?

 It is important to run your microservice with the least privilege possible.
 The good thing is that containers are unprivileged, unless you have configured them explicitly differently (e.g. `docker run --privileged`).
 However running your microservice under a different user as root requires configuration.
-You need to configure your mini OS of your container to both contain a user (and maybe a group) and your service needs to make use of this user and group.
+You need to configure your mini distribution of your container to both contain a user (and maybe a group) and your service needs to make use of this user and group.

 Basically there are two choices.